atomone-hub/atomone/CONTRIBUTING.md

 To ensure a smooth workflow for all contributors, a general procedure for contributing has been established.

-1. Start by browsing [existing issues](https://github.com/atomone-hub/atomone/issues) and [discussions](https://github.com/atomone-hub/atomone/discussions).
+1. Start by browsing [existing issues](https://github.com/atomone-hub/atomone/issues).
 If you are looking for something interesting or if you have something in your mind, there is a chance it had been discussed.
    * Looking for a good place to start contributing?
 How about checking out some [good first issues](https://github.com/atomone-hub/atomone/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or [bugs](https://github.com/atomone-hub/atomone/issues?q=is%3Aopen+is%3Aissue+label%3Abug)?
 2. Determine whether a GitHub issue or discussion is more appropriate for your needs:
-   1. If you want to propose something new that requires specification or an additional design, or you would like to change a process, start with a [new discussion](https://github.com/atomone-hub/atomone/discussions/new/choose).
-With discussions, we can better handle the design process using discussion threads.
-A discussion usually leads to one or more issues.
+   1. If you want to propose something new that requires specification or an additional design, or you would like to change a process, start with a [new issue](https://github.com/atomone-hub/atomone/issues/new/choose).
    2. If the issue you want addressed is a specific proposal or a bug, then open a [new issue](https://github.com/atomone-hub/atomone/issues/new/choose).
    3. Review existing [issues](https://github.com/atomone-hub/atomone/issues) to find an issue you'd like to help with.
 3. Participate in thoughtful discussion on that issue.